compadrejunior/typescript-course/Chapter-01/README.md

 15. Now, for our code to work, we need to compile the TypeScript source.

     ```bash
-    npx tsc using_ts.ts
+    tsc using_ts.ts
     ```

-> [!IMPORTANT] tsc is the TypeScript compiler.
-We may run it with npx because it is not globally installed.
-If your install TypeScript globally, then you should run tsc using_ts.ts directly.
+> [!NOTE]
+> If your get errors trying to compile, please check the [Chapter 3 - Compiling TypeScript](../Chapter-03/README.md#compiling-typescript) section.

 16. You will see a file with the same name but a different extension.
 E.g. using_ts.js.
 This is our TypeScript source compiled into JavaScript.
 17. Now try to open the index.html file again in your browser and test the page. ![Test the page, for instance, typing 1 an 2 an then clicking the add button.](apptest.png)